hliu860/tensorflow_gpu/README.md

 ```
 ./configure
 ```
-No to unnessary options and yes to CUDA and cuDNN, compute capacity is 3.0
+No to unnessary options \
+Yes to CUDA and cuDNN, compute capacity is 3.0

 ## A preprocess
 ```